pfennigt/e_coli_growth/01_studies/SDY001_HighGA_gradient_GA_test/ASY001_biolector_data/README.md

-This ASY001_biolector_data readme.txt file was generated on 2020-12-20 by Tobias Pfennig
+This ASY001_biolector_data README.md file was generated on 2020-12-29 by Tobias Pfennig

 GENERAL INFORMATION